splynx/docs/files/en/customer_management/customer_information/customer_information.md

 ![activity_tab](activity_tab.png)

-The information is displayed in chronological order and can be sorted using *Period* and *Source* filters.
+The information is displayed in a chronological order and can be sorted using *Period* and *Source* filters.